shakes76/PatternAnalysis-2024/recognition/s4904983_UNET/README.md

 ## Results

 The model was trained for 10 epochs with a learning rate of 0.005 and batchsize of 512.
 It demonstrated promising performance on the test dataset for the first four classes (classes 0-3).
 For further improvements in performance, the dice loss should be weighted to improve performance on classes 4 and 5 (rectum and prostate).
-Below are the key metrics obtained and a example prediction:
+In Figure 2 you can see one of the resulting predictions of the last trained model.
+Below are the key metrics obtained:

-* **Average Dice Coefficient (Overall):** 0.963
+* **Average Dice Coefficient (Overall):** 0.967
-* **Minimum Dice Coefficient (Overall):** 0.949
+* **Minimum Dice Coefficient (Overall):** 0.939

 | Class        | Average Dice Coefficient|
 | :----------- | ----------------------: |